john-kevin/case-study/README.md

 **The cloudformation template/stack is caseStudy.yaml**

-The folder case-study-via-sceptre is also and option and it contains the cloudformation stack inside as a template and can be used to provision cfn stacks.
+The folder case-study-via-sceptre is also an option and it contains the cloudformation stack inside as a template and can be used to provision cfn stacks.

 How to run via sceptre
 1. Install python virtual environment then activate it